 Violations of integration clauses usually occur because one party claims that a previous oral statement, instead of the written terms, is the crux of the agreement.
 In these instances, the integration clause states that the parties must follow the written contract over any other type of agreement.

 However, if one party does not adhere to the written contract's terms, the other party might be able to file a lawsuit.
 In some instances, the non-breaching party can receive payment for any losses via a monetary damages award.

 Before that can happen, eligibility for the award depends on whether the plaintiff has already asked for an injunction.
 As a result, both parties must be familiar with the legal implications of an integration clause prior to placing one in a written contract.

 Do I Need a Lawyer to Draft a Contract Integration Clause?

 In some instances, integration clauses can affect the way agreements are enforced.
 If you have questions about integration or merger clauses, you can reach out to a lawyer that has experience with contracts.

 Attorneys can help draft contracts as well as incorporate necessary integration clauses.
 In addition, lawyers can defend you in court if you are involved in a lawsuit.

 If you need help with an integration clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.